JJJ/post-type-switcher/readme.txt

 == Description ==

+This plugin adds a simple post type dropdown to the post editor interface, allowing you to reassign any post to a new post type.
+It allows you to switch post's type while editing your post.

+= Supported Types =

-Any combination is possible, even custom post types:
+The plugin can convert nearly every combination of posts, pages, attachments, and even custom post types:

 * Page to Post
 * Post to Page
 * Page to Attachment
 * Post to Custom

-Note: Invisible post types (revisions, menus, etc...) are purposely excluded.
-Filter 'pts_post_type_filter' to adjust the boundaries.
+Invisible post types, such as revisions, menus, etc., are purposely excluded.
+But, if you need to access invisible post types, you can adjust the boundaries using the 'pts_post_type_filter' filter.

+= Bulk Editing =

+With bulk editing, thanks to Matthew Gerring, you can select all the posts in a certain type and convert them to a new type with one quick action.

 == Installation ==